Remembering Your Child Within Project

 ~ Feeling safe to open to what arises

-~ Being support in your self-discovery
+~ Being supportive in your self-discovery

 Learning new tools for self-exploration